hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/app_developers_guide/ubuntu_test_network.md

 1. Start the validator with the following command.

-    Substitute your actual values for the component and network bind strings, public endpoint string, and peer list, as described in `prereqs-multi-ubuntu-label`{.interpreted-text role="ref"}.
+    Substitute your actual values for the component and network bind strings, public endpoint string, and peer list, as described in Ubuntu Prerequisites.

     ``` console
     $ sudo -u sawtooth sawtooth-validator \